Green Card Fever: Plot

-The film depicts the trials and tribulations associated with obtaining a green card in the United States, exploring the secret underworld surrounding the immigration system and legal complexities that await undocumented immigrants.
-Green Card Fever explores the dynamics between immigrants from various countries of origin, and generations.
-Primarily the plot centers around Indian immigrants but involves Argentinians, Chinese, and the Middle-Eastern immigrants along the way, depicting the present United States as a transnational America.
-The film is dubbed as a romantic comedy but in substance it has more to offer.
+The film depicts the trials and tribulations associated with obtaining a green card in the United States, exploring the secret underworld surrounding the immigration system and the legal complexities that await undocumented immigrants.
+Green Card Fever explores the dynamics between immigrants from various countries of origin and generations.
+Primarily, the plot centers around Indian immigrants but involves Argentinians, Chinese, and Middle Eastern immigrants along the way, depicting the present United States as a transnational America.
+The film is dubbed as a romantic comedy, but in substance it has more to offer.